buttonsrtoys/mvvm_plus/README.md

       }
     }

-The above queues `mvvm_get` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
+The above queues `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
 If you want to do more than just queue a build, you can give `listenTo` a listener function that is called when `notifyListeners` is called:

     @override
     void initState() {